389ds/389ds.github.io/docs/389ds/design/dbgen-design.md

 Design
 ------

 The tool can do everything via command line arguments, and there is also an interactive mode for most of the LDIF types.
+Since the LDIF file created for "users" or "nested user" will typically be imported, these files are written to the servers LDIF directory by default, all other DLIFs default to /tmp/ldifgen.ldif

 ```
 # dsctl slapd-localhost dbgen --help